U.S. Scholar Program

 Fulbright’s Global Network

-Today, U.S. Fulbright researchers, lecturers, and educational administrators to Korea become part of a global network of nearly 400,000 Fulbright exchange participants who have made meaningful contributions to the building of cooperation and peace over the program’s history.
+Today, U.S. Fulbright researchers, lecturers, professionals, and educational administrators to Korea become part of a global network of nearly 400,000 Fulbright exchange participants who have made meaningful contributions to the building of cooperation and peace over the program’s history.
 In today’s complex and changing world, the continued place of international educational and cultural exchange in creating lasting connections and mutual understanding has never been more apparent and never more needed.
 The Fulbright Program in Korea is honored to continue its legacy of supporting U.S. Scholars for the betterment of the United States, Korea, and the world.

 To apply for the U.S. Scholar Program, visit fulbrightscholars.org